 Do you have a bucket list?

-Before he died, Kentucky historian Dr. Thomas Clark was asked by a friend of his (former Lexington Herald-Leader photographer David Stephenson) to make a list of his Kentucky Treasures – 10 places every Kentuckian should visit.
+Before he died, Kentucky historian Dr. Thomas Clark was asked by his friend, former Lexington Herald-Leader photographer David Stephenson, to make a list of his Kentucky Treasures — 10 places every Kentuckian should visit.
 Clark died before he’d completed his list but his widow Loretta found a type-written list of 11 places in her husbands things.
 It may or may not have been his final draft.
 You can find that list here, along with an audio program about Clark and his Kentucky Treasures done by KET.

-Last week, the Lexington Herald-Leader put together a “Kentucky Bucket List” of 50 things in the state you should see, taste or do before you die … or maybe even before the summer ends.
+Since then the Lexington Herald-Leader has pulled together a handful of “Kentucky Bucket Lists” of the many things in the state you should see, taste or do before you die … or maybe even before this summer ends.
 There are a lot of great things on the list, a few of which we’ve already checked off of our Old Kentucky Road Trip list (Mammoth Cave, Wigwam Village … and we may or may not have had a run in once upon a time with some moonshine, which we are not at liberty to discuss), so we thought we’d pass it along to all of you travelers.

 3. Visit a coal mine.